Incompressible Knowledge Probes: Estimating Black-Box LLM Parameter Counts via Factual Capacity: Cross-Generation and Model Family Analysis

 Figure~\ref{fig:gen-trajectories} traces knowledge evolution across model generations for 7 major families.
 Most families show steady improvement, but several notable regressions occur when vendors optimize for efficiency or safety at the expense of factual recall.
 Figure~\ref{fig:gpt5-family} reveals the internal size stratification of the GPT-5 family.

 \paragraph{GPT-5 family internal structure.} The 15 GPT-5 variants in our evaluation reveal OpenAI's model lineup structure through both coarse (overall-accuracy) and fine (knowledge-fingerprint) analysis.
-Clear size stratification appears at T5: nano (4\%), mini (20\%), base (76\%)---a ${\sim}20\times$ knowledge gap---with a ``pro'' shelf above the base (GPT-5.4-pro at 69.2\% is the strongest OpenAI model in the evaluation).
-Each \texttt{.x} iteration generally improves overall accuracy, but GPT-5.4-nano regresses from GPT-5-nano on T3 (57.5\% vs 72.0\%), suggesting a different distillation approach between generations.
-The fingerprint evidence (Section~\ref{sec:fingerprint}, Appendix~\ref{app:fingerprint}) is consistent with three distinct training runs: a GPT-5 / 5-pro / 5-think cluster (shared base), a GPT-5.1 / 5.2 / 5.2-pro cluster, and a GPT-5.3 / 5.4 / 5.4-pro cluster, with retrain-regime HSS at every transition between them.
+Clear size stratification appears at T5: nano (5\%), mini (25\%), base (80\%)---a ${\sim}16\times$ knowledge gap---with a ``pro'' shelf above the base (GPT-5.4-pro at 77.8\% overall, the strongest OpenAI model below the 5.5 generation).
+Each \texttt{.x} iteration generally improves overall accuracy, but GPT-5.4-nano regresses from GPT-5-nano on T3 (59.0\% vs 75.4\%), suggesting a different distillation approach between generations.
+The fingerprint evidence (Section~\ref{sec:fingerprint}, Appendix~\ref{app:fingerprint}) is consistent with a shared-base GPT-5 / 5-pro / 5-think cluster followed by a sequence of retrains: each \texttt{.x} release (5.1, 5.2, 5.3, 5.4) sits in the retrained regime relative to its predecessor, with only the ``pro'' variants (5.2-pro, 5.4-pro) tied to their base by lineage-level HSS.